dkgv/pinpoint/README.md

 | <kbd>ALT</kbd>/<kbd>ESC</kbd>                                                                                                          | View result options / go back                |
 | <kbd>TAB</kbd>                                                                                                                         | Auto-complete query according to results     |
 | <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>V</kbd>                                                                                            | Paste an entry from your clipboard history   |

+## Contributing

+- Fork and clone the repository
+- Feel free to add new functionality or improve existing functionality
+	- Browse the [open issues](https://github.com/dkgv/pinpoint/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you need inspiration
+- Create one branch and PR per major change you make
+- Thanks ❤️